Central Region (Ghana)

-The Central Region is one of the sixteen administrative regions of Ghana.
+The Central Region is one of the 16 administrative regions of Ghana.
 Ashanti and Eastern regions border it to the north, Western region to the west, Greater Accra region to the east, and the Gulf of Guinea to the south.
-The Central Region is renowned for its many elite high schools and an economy based on an abundance of industrial minerals and tourism.
+The Central Region has an economy based on industrial minerals and tourism.
 The Central region has tourist attractions including castles, forts and beaches along the region's coastline.

 Economy and tourism

-The Central Region is a hub of education, with some of the best schools in the country.
-The region's economy is dominated by services, followed by mining and fishing.
+The Central Region is a hub of education.
+Its economy is dominated by services, followed by mining and fishing.
 Cape Coast Castle and Elmina Castle are prominent UNESCO World Heritage Sites and serve as a reminder of the Trans-Atlantic slave trade.
-The Central Region is a major center for tourism within Ghana, with Kakum National Park and several beach developments.
+The Central Region is a center for tourism within Ghana, with Kakum National Park and beach developments.

-U.S. President Barack Obama made his first international trip to the city of Cape Coast in 2009.